TheOdinProject/curriculum/dev_roadmap.md

 **v0.1.1:  Home Page Redesign 3.0**

-* space out buttons a bit better on main topbox
 * Link GA goal to the signup success page.
 * Create Sitemap for SEO and submit to Google and Bing
 * Look into Rich Snippets for content
-* Build "next"-style buttons next to the headers on the courses page

 Bugs and Miscellanea
 * Paginate students
-* Set up cookie to send user back to last viewed curriculum spot... note that there will be annoying redirect loop issues if not careful.
+* Set up cookie and link to send user back to last viewed curriculum spot... note that there will be annoying redirect loop issues if not careful.
 * Make more obvious that you can select multiple projects on prefs
 * Make more obvious the loading icon when waiting for scheduler data
 * KILL BOOTSTRAP!?!